binarybottle/engram/README.md

      5  6  7  8       17 18 19 20  Z/Q
      9 10 11 12       21 22 23 24

-### Step 2: Arrange the most frequent letters based on comfort and bigram frequencies  <a name="step2">
+### Step 2: Arrange the most frequent letters based on comfort and bigram frequencies

 We will assign letters to keys by choosing the arrangement with the highest score according to our scoring model.
 However, there are over four hundred septillion, or four hundred trillion trillion (26! = 403,291,461,126,605,635,584,000,000, or 4.032914611 E+26) possible arrangements of 26 letters (24! = 6.204484017 E+23), so we will arrange the letters in stages, based on ergonomic principles.